 Medication management is a trial and error process, and can be very frustrating.
 But it is well worth the trials to find a combination that works for you.
-Dr. Holowaty also performs joint injections, trigger point injections, acupressure, and will be offering acupuncture and botox injections for chronic migraine beginning in July 2018.
+Dr. Holowaty also performs joint injections, trigger point injections, acupressure, acupuncture, dry needling and botox injections for chronic migraine.
 If deeper injections or lidocaine/ketamine infusions seem beneficial, Dr. Holowaty will refer you to appropriate physicians for further treatments.

 Dr. Holowaty's philosophy is that pain cannot be treated without addressing total suffering.
 There is the physical component, but because of the plasticity of the nervous system, and the the shared wiring with mood and the stress response, these must also be mastered in order to manage pain and reduce suffering.
 Most of this work needs to be done by the patient, unfortunately!
 But it also means that you have control of most of your healing.
 Please see below for some excellent resources as well as checking out PainBC for their amazing website and free tools.

 Pain is not simple.
 In fact, its very complex.
 The more you know about it, the more you can do about it, and take charge of your life again.

 Physical movement improves almost everything!
 Even if it hurts at the beginning, as your body gets stronger from its injury, movement will feel better and better.

 It may sound trite, but a positive attitude and an openness to try new things and push yourself are important for physically feeling better.